DejaOS/DejaOS/docs/app.md

 **Clarification**

 `Upgrade packages` and `installation packages` can be the same file with identical build logic.
-The terms "installation" and "upgrade" distinguish whether DejaOS system features or in-app logic is used.
+The terms `Application Installation` and `Application Upgrade` distinguish whether DejaOS system features or in-app logic is used.
 Installation typically applies when the app is missing or corrupted, while upgrade is an internal app function.

 ### From Development to Production
 After development and debugging are complete, you can scale to multiple production devices using the following methods: